 A variety of accessibility features help you get the most out of your iPod nano.
 VoiceOver* lets you navigate without having to see the screen by describing whatever’s under your finger — names of menus, songs, artists, or videos.
 Then you can double-tap, drag, or flick to control iPod nano.
 Or use the optional Apple EarPods with Remote and Mic to control your music.
 You can also change the display to white on black, or adjust the brightness to see playlists or album art in better contrast.
 And if you’re hard of hearing in one ear, use mono audio to hear all audio channels played in both ears, so you catch every note of every tune.

 Apple TV supports VoiceOver, so if you are blind or have low vision, you can find your favorite entertainment.
 VoiceOver will tell you what’s on your display and help you choose commands with the included Apple Remote.
-And Apple TV supports closed captions, so those who are deaf or hard of hearing can enjoy new TV episodes and thousands of movies and iTunes U videos — without missing a word.
+And Apple TV supports closed captions, so those who are deaf or hard of hearing can enjoy thousands of movies and iTunes U videos — without missing a word.